Communication Studies (CM)

 This course will help students learn principles and practical tools for visual communication design.
 Borrowing from broader Communication Studies practices such as marketing and graphic design, this course will help students learn to communicate with specific audiences to achieve a specific goal.

 CM 7302.
-Electronic Publishing and Presentations I. 3 Semester Hours.
+Applied Digital Communication.
+3 Semester Hours.

 This course looks broadly at applied topics in digital communication.
 Topics might include web design, social media, audio/visual design, digital writing, digital humanities, databases, and other relevant topics.